 Server Status Icons

-In the SA Client, you can determine the status of a server by the type of icon next to the server, as defined in Table 2.
-See the Server List in Figure 23.
+In the SA Client, you can determine the status of a server by the type of icon next to the server, as defined in Server Status Icons in SA.
+See the Server List in Servers in the Devices Panel.